Aluminum vs. Wood Pergola: Which Is Better for Florida Weather?

 Why Choose AB Aluminum & Screens for Your Pergola?

-We specialize in aluminum outdoor structures and know this material inside and out.
+We specialize in aluminum pergola installation in South Florida and know this material inside and out.
 Every pergola we build is:

 • Fabricated from high-grade extruded aluminum with powder-coat finish